Field Theory of the Electron, Spin and Zitterbewegung

 \h Notice that, when passing from the CMF to a generic frame, eq.(27) transforms into \bb \la \equiv {1 \over 2} \ov{\psi} \frac{\vec{\Sig} \cdot \impulse}{|\impulse|} \psi \; = \; \pm {1 \over 2} \; = \; {\rm constant} \ . \ee

-Therefore, to get a uniform motion around the $\impulse$-direction [cf. equations (4c) or (16')], we have to request that the helicity $\la$ be constant (over space and time), and quantized in the ordinary way, i.e., $\la = {1 \over 2}$. \ We shall come back to the question of the double sign $\pm {1 \over 2}$ in the case of the light-like helical trajectories; here, for simplicity, lets confine ourselves to the $+$ sign.
+Therefore, to get a uniform motion around the $\impulse$-direction [cf. equations (4c) or (16')], we have to request that the helicity $\la$ be constant (over space and time), and quantized in the ordinary way, i.e., $\la = {1 \over 2}$. \ We shall come back to the question of the double sign $\pm {1 \over 2}$ in the case of the light-like helical trajectories; here, for simplicity, let us confine to the $+$ sign.

 \h It may be interesting, now, to calculate $|\Vbf|$ as a function of the spinor components $a$ and $d$. \ With reference to eq.(28a), since $\psi^{\dag} \psi \equiv |a|^2 + |d|^2=1$, we obtain (for the $s_z= + {1 \over 2}$ case):